-The Company intends to comply at the possible highest level with the Corporate Governance Recommendations published by BÉT.
+The Company intends to comply at the possible highest level with the Recommendations.
 The governance structure of the Company will also be developed during the integration by taking into account the legal, supervisory and stock exchange requirements, and by considering the specificities of the business.

-The Corporate Governance Recommendations published by BÉT are designed to formulate guidelines facilitating compliance by public limited companies (issuers) with all internationally recognised rules and standards of responsible corporate governance in the course of their operation.
+The Recommendations are designed to formulate guidelines facilitating compliance by public limited companies (issuers) with all internationally recognised rules and standards of responsible corporate governance in the course of their operation.
 Another purpose of the Recommendations is to make transparent the structure of responsible corporate governance and controllable also in Hungary by making information pertaining to the management and operation of issuers publicly available.